 The Leadership Team continues to strive to bring forward a balanced budget that has considered the added costs for new initiatives, and the ever-challenging inflationary and contract increases, while keeping proposed tax rate or tax levy increases to a minimum.
+The first draft of the budget reflected a 14.22% tax rate increase to achieve a balanced budget and with further refinements, the current 2023 budget proposes a 6.0% tax rate increase.

 Inflation rates have seen an increase in 2022 as compared to 2021.
 The annual average for 2022 is 7.1% compared to the 3.5% annual average for 2021.
-It is inevitable at this stage due to the inflationary increases and service delivery expectations to avoid a tax increase but staff are looking to continue to reduce expenditures.
-With some additional cost saving measures staff are striving to achieve a 6% tax increase or less.
+It is inevitable at this stage due to the inflationary increases and service delivery expectations to avoid a tax increase but staff continue to review processes to reduce expenditures where possible.